purna14396/Credit_Card_Fraud_Detection_System/README.md

 This project focuses on developing a machine learning-based fraud detection model using real transaction data, where advanced algorithms are trained to recognize patterns indicative of fraudulent behavior.
 Special emphasis is placed on handling class imbalance, which is common in fraud detection datasets.

-> **Keywords:** Credit Card Fraud Detection, Machine Learning, Logistic Regression, Decision Tree, Random Forest, Fraudulent Transactions
+> **Keywords:** Credit Card Fraud Detection, Machine Learning, Logistic Regression, Decision Tree, Random Forest, Fraudulent Transactions , Handling Imbalanced Dataset

 ---